 There are all kinds of sweet goodies in this gooey grilled sandwich that can be served for breakfast, as an after-school snack or even for dessert!
 "My grandma used to make this special sandwich for my cousins and me when we would stay with her," recalls Michal Wooten of Greenville, Ohio.
 "It's really good with a cup of hot chocolate."

 Plain peanut butter and jelly sandwiches take on new shape in the hands of subscriber Flo Burtnett of Gage, Oklahoma!
 To make her fun versions, she cut frozen bread slices with a tree-shaped cookie cutter, poked holes into one slice so the jelly would show through, then put together the sandwiches.
 "By the time you've finished, the bread's thawed and ready for eating," she notes.

 I came up with this recipe for one of my daughters who loves peanut butter and pork!
-The result has become a family favorite—it's frequently requested for dinner at our house. —Jill Cox, Lincoln, Nebraska
+The result has become a favorite, and kids and grown-ups alike often request it for dinner. —Jill Cox, Lincoln, Nebraska

 “My grandkids think this shredded chicken is the best thing under a bun.
 The peanut butter flavor and fresh fruit and veggie toppings make it a fun, packable sandwich for lunches.” —Diane Halferty, Corpus Christi, Texas

 I was going to make grilled cheese sandwiches one day and had already buttered several slices of bread when I found I was out of cheese.
 So I pulled out some peanut butter and jelly, and the result was this tasty version of a popular classic.